India-US talks on trade at advanced state: Piyush Goyal

 Talking about the stalled negotiations on the proposed free trade pact between India and the European Union, Goyal said countries like Germany and France are keen that both the regions should enter into a trade pact.

 "...at least begin with a PTA and move towards an FTA.
-I am looking forward for my engagement with EU trade commission," he said.
+I am looking forward to my engagement with EU trade commission," he said.

 "We are very keen to pursue the dialogue further.
 Earlier the dialogue was stalled largely on wines, spirits and automobiles.
 I think those are not as contentious issues today," he said.

-However, he added, issues on agriculture and non tariff barriers will find centre-stage in any new negotiations.
+However, he added, issues on agriculture and non-tariff barriers will find centre-stage in any new negotiations.

 A proposed free-trade pact has been stalled since May 2013 between India and the EU as both sides failed to iron out differences of several issues.

-The EU is seeking significant cut in import duties on wines, spirits and automobiles.
+The EU is seeking a significant cut in import duties on wines, spirits and automobiles.

-The commerce minister also said that India has "clearly" faced discrimination and lot of unfair tarde practices from different countries around the world and now the country is in the process of bringing them out in right perspective and placing them before its trading partners.
+The commerce minister also said that India has "clearly" faced discrimination and lot of unfair trade practices from different countries around the world and now the country is in the process of bringing them out in right perspective and placing them before its trading partners.

-About India's decision to withdraw from RCEP bloc, he said China was one of the 16 members of this grouping and "we have a very serious concerns about the way they are carrying out their trade and about the ways chinese ecosystem is locked down for fair trade practices with other countries".
+About India's decision to withdraw from RCEP bloc, he said China was one of the 16 members of this grouping and "we have very serious concerns about the way they are carrying out their trade and about the ways Chinese ecosystem is locked down for fair trade practices with other countries".

 Between 2003-04 and 2013-14, he said India's trade deficit with the RCEP (Regional Comprehensive Economic Partnership) countries grew ten times from barely $7 billion to about $65-70 billion and today it is about $105 billion.